2019 Lagos school collapse: Collapse

 The collapse occurred in the Lagos Island district in Lagos, Nigeria at mid-morning on 13 March 2019.
 The collapsed building—which was slated to be demolished—was in poor condition, but was illegally being used to house commercial businesses, residential apartments, a primary school, and a nursery.
 The collapse of the structure killed several people and left over 60 people trapped in the rubble; many of those trapped were children from the third floor primary school.
 Over the next few days, rescue efforts succeed in recovering 45 people from the building, while another 20 were reported as having died in the collapse.
 According to neighborhood residents, the building was known to be in bad shape, and Ambode confirmed that the bottom two floors of the building had settled.
 Residents reported that only the absence of many students (who were participating in an out-of-school sporting event) prevented the death toll from being higher.

-The Lagos State Emergency Management Agency in a tweet claimed that number of people that died from the collapse were 18 while 41 persons were injured.
+The Lagos State Emergency Management Agency in a tweet said that 18 people died from the collapse and 41 were injured.

-Of the 65 people in the building, 37 persons were rescued alive by rescuers.
+Of the 65 people in the building, 37 were rescued.

 Effects

-On March 19, 2019, the Lagos State Government set up an investigating and advisory committee on the collapsed building.
+On 19 March 2019, the Lagos State Government set up an investigating and advisory committee on the collapsed building.
 The committee Chairman is Wasiu Olokunola.

 Following the collapse of the building, the State Building Control Agency (LASBCA) conducted integrity testing on buildings in the area and found that 150 buildings were in certified structural distress.
 The LASBCA procured court approval to demolish 80 of these buildings, and began demolition efforts two days following the collapse, giving little warning to residents.